 • Slide 18

-Areas of joint activity of the CIS states
+Areas of joint activity of CIS states

 • ensuring human rights and fundamental freedoms;